cpkenn09y/ConwaysGameOfLifeJS/README.md

 * Write unit tests and integration tests to ensure stability
 * Make app responsive to different device screen sizes
+* Improve the overall user experience
 * Allow for any number to be accepted for width/height without taking away from the aesthetics
-* Improve the overall user experience
 * Decrease the time it takes to load in assets via Require.js and code minification
+* Consider adding a backend to do server-side logic: to free up client-side processing power
-* Keep refactoring code
+* Keep refactoring code for increased efficiency and readability

 ## Tech Choices
 * Javascript to allow users to interact and customize the game in the browser